HomeArtHP Z800 with dual Intel Xeon 5690, 4xRaid0 SSD and NVME

 Windows Setup Screen

-After the installation completed, both drives (the RAID10 and the NVME) were showing up.
+After the install finished, both the RAID10 array and the NVMe drive showed up.

 M.2 from Intel (Intel 660p 512GB) attached via PCI Express to a Z800 Workstation